MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     * Scheduled Start
     * Visitor
 7. Click **Add**
-8. Rearrange fields by dragging and dropping field names up or down.
+8. Rearrange fields in the **Fields** pane by dragging and dropping field names up or down.
 Recommended order is:
     * Name, Building, Visitor, Scheduled Start, Scheduled End
-9. To preserve work in progress, click **File | Save** then press **Save**
+9. To preserve work in progress, click **File** then click **Save**.
+Use the back arrow to return to the app.

 Task \#4: Configure Visits gallery
 ---------------------------------------